Helioviewer-Project/api/scripts/availability_feed/README.md

 0 * * * * cd /path/to/api/scripts/availability_feed; ./health_check.sh
 ```

+If an error is detected a lock file is created to prevent the cron job from
+spamming the feed.
+Remove the lock file to allow the job to continue

 ## health_check.sh
 `health_check.sh` is a bash script that is intended to be run
 as a cron job.
 It performs several health checks in order to